Daily News Logo

-- Sunday January 28, 2001: The paper's printing plant was bombed a few weeks after the then Minister of Information Jonathan Moyo has promised to deal with the newspaper's alleged 'madness'.
+- Sunday January 28, 2001: The paper's printing plant was bombed a few weeks after the then Minister of Information and Publicity Jonathan Moyo has promised to deal with the newspaper's alleged 'madness'.

 - March 2001: ZANU PF supporters marched to the Daily News offices against a report that Zimbabweans has celebrated the death of Democratic Republic of Congo (DRC) President Laurent Kabila.

 - September 2003: The paper was finally banned for operating without a license under the Access to Information and Protection of Privacy Act (AIPPA).

 - 5 February 2004: The Supreme Court rules that it a crime for journalists to operate without a government permit, effectively forcing the closure of the Daily News.
 The Daily News had been refused a license in December 2003.

 - March 2011: The paper comes back on the streets with its first article questioning if Mugabe is fit to contest in an election slated for 2013.

 - December 2014: The paper faces fresh onslaught following claims by First Lady Grace Mugabe in 2014 that former Vice President Joice Mujuru owns a 10% stake in the newspaper.
 Police obtain a court order, signed by Harare Provincial Magistrate Vakayi Douglas Chikwekwe on 18 December 2014, authorising them to search and seize key documents pertaining to the ownership of the newspaper’s parent company Associated Newspapers of Zimbabwe (ANZ).